-Crawley Borough Council has an agreed Constitution which details how the Council operates, how decisions are made and the procedures, which are to be followed to ensure that these are efficient, transparent and accountable to local people.
-The Cabinet is responsible for most decisions, other than those that are referred to Full Council.
-The Cabinet is made up of the Leader, who is appointed by the Council for a four-year term, and six councillors, who are appointed by the Leader.
-When key decisions are to be discussed or made, these are published in the Cabinet's Forward Plan and will generally be discussed in a meeting open to the public, except where exempt information as defined or confidential matters are to be discussed.
-All decisions must be made in line with the Council's overall policies and budget.
-Any decisions the Cabinet wishes to take outside the budget or policy framework must be referred to Council as a whole to decide.
-There is an Overview and Scrutiny Commission which performs all overview and scrutiny functions on behalf of the Council, enables non-Cabinet Members to investigate services and propose improvements on behalf of the local people, challenge and hold the Cabinet, Senior Officers and external bodies to account for their actions.
+- The Council has a clear vision of its purpose and desired outcomes for the short, medium and long term.
+At a strategic level the Council vision is "jobs, homes and community".
+All service areas have an agreed purpose and measures.
+The Budget Strategy models the vision of the Council. - The Council has a good track record consulting with those who live and work in the borough.
+In developing projects, changing services or simply seeking feedback about the services received consultation is an integral part of the way we work.
+Doing this ensures that elected members are able to make informed decisions and that as an organisation we remain close to what matters most to local people.
+Crawley Question Time met with the public and included representatives from the Police and the NHS. - The Local Plan consultation with the public over a number of years ensured that members had a clear understanding of the aspirations and concerns of local people, businesses and other stakeholders.
+For example, planning policies have been developed in a way that seeks to balance the need for housing alongside a desire to protect and maintain open green spaces.
+This was a direct result of the consultation with the public.
+The Local Plan is currently going through the decision making process. - The Council has adopted Constitution which details how the Council operates, how decisions are made and the procedures, which are to be followed to ensure that these are efficient, transparent and accountable to local people.
+The Cabinet is responsible for most decisions, other than those that are reserved to Full Council.
+The Cabinet is made up of the Leader, who is appointed by the Council for a four-year term, and six councillors, who are appointed by the Leader. - There is an Overview and Scrutiny Commission which performs all overview and scrutiny functions on behalf of the Council, enables non-Cabinet Members to investigate services and propose improvements on behalf of the local people, challenge and hold the Cabinet, Senior Officers and external bodies to account for their actions.
 It allows citizens to have a greater say in Council matters by holding scrutiny reviews into matters of local concern.
 This leads to reports and recommendations which advise the Cabinet and the Council as a whole on its policies, budgets and service delivery.

-The Overview and Scrutiny Commission also monitors the decisions of the Cabinet, helping them to consider whether the decision is appropriate and are permitted to recommend that the Cabinet reconsider a decision.
+The Overview and Scrutiny Commission also monitors the decisions of the Cabinet, helping them to consider whether the decision is appropriate can make representations to the Cabinet.
+Provisions exist for the cabinet decisions to be called in.